 After their fortuitous discovery in the 1970s, the Terracotta Army of China’s first Emperor Qin Shi Huang has intrigued visitors ever since.
 Spend the morning viewing the enigmatic ranks of life-sized warriors.
 Later stroll on the beautifully preserved 14th-century city walls that enclose Xian’s old town.

-Day 7: Fly to Beijing
+Day 7: Bullet Train to Beijing

 Day 8: Forbidden City